Method4Ltd/Method4.UmbracoMigrator.Target/docs/README.md

 ### Methods:
 - _bool **CanIMap**(MigrationContent MigrationNode)_
-     - Tells the migrator if this mapper is able to map the given migrationNode.
+     - Tells the migrator if this mapper can map the given migrationNode.
 - _IContent **MapNode**(MigrationContent oldNode, IContent newNode, bool overwiteExisitingValues)_
      - Custom mapping logic goes here.
      - _newNode_ will be of the DocType defined in the _DocTypeAlias_ property.